 I guess being famous either exposes who you truly are or turns you into someone you are not – if you are a good person then that will still shine through.

-Being an actor in South Africa is tough.
+BL: Being an actor in South Africa is tough.
 And the instability of the industry can cause so much anxiety and depression.
-How do you feel when you have to read or hear about fellow artists ending their lives because they can no longer cope?
+How do you feel when you have to read or hear about fellow artists ending their lives because they can’t cope?

 LL: It so sad and unfortunate.
 My most honest answer, using myself as an example; sometimes it helps to lean on God when you are going through such dark periods.